 Being a partner means:

 - If you plan to attend in person, we encourage you to invite anyone you think should be at the event with you.
-Space is limited - register early to ensure all members of the group or team you want to bring can come.
+Space is limited - register early to ensure all members of the group or team you would like to bring can obtain a ticket.

-- If you have people who will need financial assistance in your group, you can have them request a $95 weekend commuter or camping pass using your organization’s name as their discount code (meals included).
-These passes will be available on a first come, first served basis - up to 2 or 3 per partner organization.
-Some full tuition assistance may also be available.
-Housing is nearly sold out on campus, see a list of places to stay off campus here.
+- If you have people who will need financial assistance in your group, you can have them apply for a $95 weekend commuter or camping pass using your organization’s name as their discount code (meals included).
+These passes are limited, apply early.
+We will begin processing requests on August 31st.
+Housing is sold out on campus.
+We do still have some camping available, and see a list of places to stay off campus here.

 - We will display your organization’s name, and link to your website or satellite event details so that people can find out more about you.